EldridgeMisnomer/NGen/README.md

 	I was very very very happy.
 	I was very very very very happy.

-However, the second sentence is the most likely, the first is slightly less like, the third is half as likely as the second, and the fourth is the least likey - 4 times less likely than the second.
+However, the second sentence is the most likely, the first is slightly less like, the third is half as likely as the second, and the fourth is the least likely - 4 times less likely than the second.

 #### Output Chance Setting